 Due to data quality issues which may effect the interpretation of these results, it is recommended these results be interpreted with a degree of caution.
 Particularly differences between LA/HB, which could relate to differences in clinical practice or data coding practice between hospitals, rather than true variations in injury incidence.
 If you are planning to use AWISS indicators in your work, it is advised you speak with a member of the AWISS team before publishing your work (email@example.com).

-For further information about how these DALYs were calculated please refer to the indicator report and metadata section.
+For further information about how these injury DALYs were calculated please refer to the metadata section.